Thousands gather in Baghdad to mourn Soleimani, others killed in U.S. air strike

 Many Iraqis criticised Washington for killing the men on Iraqi soil and possibly plunging Iraq into another war.

-Reporting By Ahmed Aboulenein; Additional reporting by Nayera Abdallah in Cairo; Writing By Maha El Dahan; Editing by Kim Coghill and Himani Sarkar
+Reporting By Ahmed Aboulenein; Additional reporting by Nayera Abdallah in Cairo; Writing By Maha El Dahan; Editing by Kim Coghill, Himani Sarkar and Toby Chopra